miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

 proof of the wrong pattern* in the repo's past.
 The big-fix had to be complete.
 It had to be a time-traveling eradication.

+### My Solution: Time-Traveling Eradication and Finding Solid Ground

-My solution — the `git reset --hard` from an old time-point in the repo (hash) and the highly constrained `auto_picker.py` script—was the equivalent of getting off the turtle stack and finding solid ground.
+My solution — the `git reset --hard` from an old time-point in the repo (hash) and the highly constrained `auto_picker.py` script — was the equivalent of getting off the turtle stack and finding solid ground.

-That was non-negotiable and I went back in the repo to before where that broke so that the subsequent patterns that set-in, ultimately damaging ones because now the AI will never let go of the notion that the wrong way is the right way — were retroactive eradicated.
-I retcon'd it.
+Finding solid ground by eradicating all evidence of the pattern that the AI must never assume *was the right way* was non-negotiable.
+So I went back in the repo to a time before where it insidiously broke so that the subsequent pattern that set-in with now-long trail of history.
+Then I `git reset --hard [hash]` so that evidence of the notion that the wrong might be the right way way will never occur to the AI.
+It was retroactively eradicated.

+### Sci-Fi Parallels: Retconning the Timeline

+In sci-fi terms, retcon'd it.

 Retroactive continuity!
 It's almost impossible for a scifi nerd like me to look at this kind of multiple branch history git work like this without tying it to